pmerry96/project2/README.md

     ```
     xv6 kernel is booting
     $ tsh
-    tsh> grep Copyright < README
+    tsh> echo hello
     tsh> exit
     $
     ```
  1. You should structure your shell such that it creates a new process for each external command (an external command that is implemented as a separate program.
  In contrast,  a built-in command must be executed in the same process as your current shell session).
-Running a command in a separate process has several advantages.
- First, it protects the main shell process from any error that may occur in the user's command.
-Second, it allows to run multiple commands concurrently.
-1. Your can assume that given an external command, either there is a program in current search path corresponding to the command or there is no such program.
+1. Your can assume that given an external command, either there is a program in current directory (root directory) or there is no such program.
 For the first case, execute the command as the shell normally does.
 For the second case, prints an error message "An error has occurred" and then proceeds to next iteration.
  Note that a normal shell like *Bash* will search the executable in a list of directories